ufidon/ct/mod2/pda.md

 A hierarchy of languages
 ---
-- Languages accepted by nPDA ⊃ Languages accepted by dPDA ⊃ Languages accepted by FA or NFA or TG
+- (p10)Languages accepted by nPDA ⊃ Languages accepted by dPDA ⊃ Languages accepted by FA or NFA or TG

 🍎 Example 3